What is Lung Cancer?

 Lung cancer may spread to the lymph nodes or other tissues in the chest, including the lung opposite to where it originated.
 It may also spread to other organs of the body, such as the bones, brain, or liver.
 When cancer spreads from its original location in the lung to another part of the body such as the brain, it is called metastatic lung cancer, not brain cancer.
 Doctors sometimes call this distant disease.

 Smoking and Lung Cancer

 Lung cancer would occur much less often if people did not smoke.
 The good news is that smoking is not as popular as it used to be.
-In 1965 about 42 percent of all adults smoked, but by 2008 only 21 percent did.
-Also, there has been a sharp drop in lung cancer deaths among men, mainly because fewer men are smoking, and for the first time in decades, lung cancer deaths in women are now declining.
+In 1965 about 42 percent of all adults smoked, but as of 2012, slightly less than 17 percent of people 18 and older smoked cigarettes.
+Also, since the 1990s there has been a steady drop in lung cancer deaths among men, mainly because fewer men are smoking, and since the turn of the century, lung cancer deaths in women have been slowly declining.